 Evidence Markers: I cut out pieces of cardboard and folded them in half.
 Using spray glue I covered them with the yellow foam and then using self-sticking numbers I put them in the center of each side.

-ID badge: In Word print your child's name, your police dept name and CSI investigator.
+ID badge: In Word print your child's name, your police dept. name and CSI investigator.
 Use a fancy font and you can also add some police clipart which you can get for free on the internet.
-While your looking for clipart look for some cartoon gangster pictures also you will need them for the rap sheets
+While you're looking for clipart look for some cartoon gangster pictures also, you will need them for the rap sheets

-Fake Gangster Rap Sheets: Now if you have a sense of humor you could photograph your brother, husband and Grandma for the fake bad guys but if not use some clip art off the internet.
-You will want to put there picture to one side then add fake address and height weight and hair and eye color.
+Fake Gangster Rap Sheets: Now if you have a sense of humor you could photograph your brother, husband, and Grandma for the fake bad guys, but if not use some clip art off the internet.
+You will want to put their picture to one side then add a fake address and height, weight, and hair and eye color.
 The across the bottom you are going to need to put some fingerprints.
-Ask around you probably can get some of your friends to let you fingerprint them.
+Ask around, you probably can get some of your friends to let you fingerprint them.
 How to use fingerprinting kit:

 Find object that likely has your suspect's fingerprints on it.
 With the brush lightly coat with dark powder if it is on a light colored surface or with the white powder if it is on a dark surface.
 Cut a piece of tape and gently lift your print now put your tape on a index card and mark the location that you found it with the date and time.
 Put into an evidence bag.

 How to collect trace evidence: Using your tape place sticky side down and collect your evidence.
 This then can be placed on an index card or on a slide for your microscope.

 How to measure distance with your string: Measure from where the body is to the first shell casing.
 Be sure that you marked all your bullets with your marker.
 Now you can figure where your shooter was standing.